HackusatePvP/RenJava/README.md

 - The OS has to support Java 17 JDK.
 - MacOS not currently supported.

+## Getting started
+Follow this [guide](https://github.com/HackusatePvP/RenJava/wiki/Getting-Started) to get an easy start.
+Also explore our [wiki](https://github.com/HackusatePvP/RenJava/wiki) to learn more about te framework and all of its features.

 ## Notice
 As of build 0.1.x, the project is just a demo.
 You will not be able to create a fully functional game with the current state of the framework.
 I recommend using the experimental branch over the master branch when testing and demoing the framework.
 Thank you for using and exploring RenJava.